 Native American Tuition Waiver Program

 This program covers tuition and mandatory fees.
-Tuition and mandatory fees will be waived for qualified students, both matriculated and non-matriculated, who are enrolled in academic, credit-bearing courses at the undergraduate, graduate, or continuing education level at the campuses of the University of Maine System.
+Tuition and mandatory fees will be waived for qualified Native American students who are matriculated and who are enrolled in academic, credit-bearing courses at the undergraduate, graduate, or continuing education level at the campuses of the University of Maine System.

 Native American Room and Board Grant